sharepointoscar/devopsoscar.github.io/_posts/2020-01-10-Installing-Jenkins-X.md

 3. If you are using a custom domain, execute the following command to create a GCP Cloud DNS Zone `jx create domain gke -d cjxd.sharepointoscar.com` (in my case).

-4. Update jx-requirements.yaml **ingress** to use your custom domain, it should look similar to the following
+4. Update jx-requirements.yaml **ingress** to use your custom domain and enable TLS, it should look similar to the following

 	```bash
 	gitops: true